Samsung/ONE/docs/runtime/training_mobilenetv2_on_imagenet.md

 ## Prepare dataset

 ImageNet dataset is an image database organized according to the WordNet hierarchy in which each node of hierarchy is depicted by hundreds and thousands of images.
-ImageNet contains more than 20,000 categories, with a typical category, such as "ballon" or "strawberry", consisting of several hundred images.
+ImageNet contains more than 20,000 categories, with a typical category, such as "balloon" or "strawberry", consisting of several hundred images.
 There are serveral versions of ImageNet dataset in the TensorFlow datasets.
 Among them, ImageNet-A dataset is used in this document.
 ImageNet-A is a set of images labelled with ImageNet labels that were obtained by collecting new data and keeping only those images that ResNet-50 models fail to correctly classify.
 ONERT provides a `tf_dataset_converter` tool to download ImageNet-A dataset from TensorFlow Datasets and converts it to binary format for ONERT training.

 ```bash
 $ python3 tools/generate_datafile/tf_dataset_converter/main.py \